Nindenkawe/Bavuga_Nti_bavuga/sessionguide.md

     This script enables the correct APIs and creates a `google-credentials.json` file that your Docker container will use to authenticate.

 3.  **Launch with Docker Compose:**
-    This single command builds and runs your entire application stack.
+    This single command builds and runs your entire application stack (FastAPI app + MongoDB).
     ```bash
     docker-compose up --build -d
     ```